 \section{Abstract}

-We define the hat and tilde versions of the grid homology for spatial graphs possibly with sinks, sources, or cut edges by extending the grid homology for spatial graphs developed by Harvey, O'Donnol \cite{Heegaard_Floer_homology_of_spatial_graphs}.
-We show that the grid homology of a spatial graph $f$ is trivial if $f$ has sinks, sources, or cut edges.
-As an application, we give a purely combinatorial proof of a K\"{u}nneth formula for the knot Floer homology of connected sums in the framework of the grid homology.
+We define the hat and tilde versions of the grid homology for spatial graphs possibly with sinks, sources, or cut edges by extending the grid homology developed by Harvey, O'Donnol \cite{Heegaard_Floer_homology_of_spatial_graphs}.
+We define a cut edge for spatial graphs and show that the grid homology for a spatial graph $f$ is trivial if $f$ has a sink, source, or cut edge.
+As an application, we give purely combinatorial proofs of some formulas including a K\"{u}nneth formula for the knot Floer homology of connected sums in the framework of the grid homology.